kaeden-bryer/greatest-ttt-game/README.md

 **3. Features:**
 o Client Process:
-▪ Connect to the server using an IP address and port.
-▪ Send messages or data to the server.
+▪ Connect to the server using IP address "44.201.187.226" and port 2470 ▪ Send user and game data to the server
-▪ Receive responses from the server.
+▪ Receive updated game status and leaderboard from server

 o Server Process:
-▪ Listen on a specific port.
+▪ Listen on port 2470
 ▪ Accept multiple client connections (for TCP).
 ▪ Process the client's request and respond.
-▪ Optionally, log client connections and communications.

 **4. Concurrency (TCP):**
 The server is able to handle two clients at once, allowing them to play each other.

-*devon can you talk more about this here, and whether it's possible to have more than 2 users?*
+*Devon can you talk more about this here, and whether it's possible to have more than 2 users?*

 **5. Error Handling:**
 Implement basic error handling for situations like lost connections, invalid inputs, or server overloads.

-*devin can you talk about error handling here*
+*Devon can you talk about error handling here*

 **6. Security:**
 Implement at least one security feature.
 Examples include: